 The area is the original hippy haunt and filled with weird and wonderful characters.
 At night it is not the best area in the city but it’s far from the worst and has transformed in recent years.
 While we would choose Santa Monica any day, it would a stretch to call that a budget resort whereas Venice has a host of budget hotels motels and hostels many right on the oceanfront!

 It is the perfect spot for a Budget trip to Los Angeles.

 Anaheim is not our favorite place to stay in L.A. it is far from most attractions, Far from the coast, the mountains, and has little going for it.
 There is, of course, one small theme park in the neighborhood that you might if heard of, Disneyland?

 Really for a Tourist, this is the only reason to stay in Anaheim.
-While we don’t want to bad mouth the place, it is perfectly pleasant with a ton of amenities, there is just nothing there that makes i a good vacation spot.
+While we don’t want to bad-mouth the place, it is perfectly pleasant with a ton of amenities, there is just nothing there that makes it a good vacation spot.
 Unless you are visiting Disneyland.
-If you are we only recommend Anaheim for the days you are at the park, all other days head elsewhere.
+If you are visiting Disneyland, we only recommend Anaheim for the days you are at the park, all other days head elsewhere.

 We have a full article on where to stay around Anaheim for Disneyland Visits

 Looking for the perfect spot in Los Angeles check out our full guide on where to stay in L.A.